michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 - **OP_CHECKSIGFROMSTACK:** makes it possible to create covenants that restrict what outputs a particular coin can be spent to.
-For example, you could require that your bitcoins can only be sent to an address that requires giving you 1,000 blocks (1 week) to evaluate the situation and possibly send them back to a whitelisted address before they can be spent to any non-whitelisted address.
-(It was noted that some developers are opposed to enabling this for fungibility reasons, although alternative approaches may be more acceptable.)
+For example, you could put a mandatory timeout of one week on spends from your cold wallet.
+During the timeout, you could only spend the coins back into your cold wallet.
+But if you waited for the timeout to expire, you could spend the coins to any arbitrary address.
+This means that if someone stole a copy of your cold wallet's private key, you could use this mechanism to prevent them from spending your bitcoins by returning them to your cold wallet during the timeout period.
+(It was noted that some developers are opposed to enabling the simplest form of this opcode for fungibility reasons, although alternative approaches may be more acceptable.)